vishaalgaddipati/PortfolioWebsite/README.md

 # Vishaal Gaddipati

 ## About Me
 Hello!
-I’m Vishaal, a recent graduate from the University of California, San Diego, where I majored in Mathematics-Computer Science.
-I completed my degree in three years and am now seeking opportunities to gain work experience and further develop my skills.
+I’m Vishaal, a recent graduate from the University of California, San Diego, with a degree in Mathematics-Computer Science.
+I completed my degree in just three years and am now seeking full-time opportunities to gain hands-on experience and further develop my skills.
+Below, you'll find detailed information on my recent projects, including those from previous employment, internships, and personal endeavors.

 ## Projects
 - [PodPrepare](#pod_prepare)